PeeBs68/pands-project/README.md

 Plots for the remaining three attributes (Petal Width, Sepal Length and Sepal Width) are created in a similar manner.
 But before creating each new plot we call ```plt.clf()``` to clear the previous plot and start fresh each time.

 Next we create two scatterplots to compare two sets of attributes - Petal Length/Petal Width and Sepal Length/Sepal Width.
 The blocks of code for these is quite similar to the histogram blocks of code but we use ```plt.scatter``` as opposed to ```plot.hist``` to generate the plots.
+This shows all the data in one easy to read plot but to expand on it we use seaborn to create two new plots and use different colours to differentiate by flower type.
+We define new variables for the data for each axis and add a title and label as before then plot the data using ```sns.scatterplot``` and pass the arguement ```hue=iris_csv.Class``` to let seaborn assign colours based on the ```Class``` (i.e. flower type).

 The next plot we generate is a histogram comparing thePetal Length - for each flower type.
 To generate the data for the histogram we experimented with using ```.loc``` to return the required data into three separate lists (as opposed to the method used earlier to generate the individual histograms) with a list for each flower type.
 Once we have the data, the actual plotting code is similar to the above but plot the three sets of data using ```plt.hist``` for each one.
 This results in a single plot with three sets of data.

 The final plot we generate is a Heatmap using the seaborn module imported earlier.
 Seeing as we added the ```Class``` to our dataframe we must remove it before we can create the heatmap using ```.drop("Class", axes=1)``` to avoid a float error. https://stackoverflow.com/questions/8420143/valueerror-could-not-convert-string-to-float-id We then generate the heatmap using ```sns.heatmap``` and pass the values ```method='pearson'``` to use Pearson's correlation techniques and also specify the colour map to use with ```cmap="YlGnBl"```.
-As can be seen in the analysis.py file we need a lot less lines of code to generate this plot using seaborn than we do generating the histograms or scatterplots using matplotlib which show the power of seaborn.
+Again, as can be seen in the analysis.py file we need a lot less lines of code to generate this plot using seaborn than we do generating the histograms or scatterplots using matplotlib which show the power of seaborn.

 We create a new function ```text_write``` that is used whenever we want to write data to the text file.
 This function opens the file and writes the data.
 Using a function like this saves a number of lines of code and simplifies the script.
 In order to write the data back to the text file we need to convert it to a string type each time and this is completed using ```to_string()```. https://stackoverflow.com/questions/31247198/python-pandas-write-content-of-dataframe-into-text-file